BioSchemas/bioschemas.github.io/pages/_meetings/2025-03_BioschemasCommunityMeeting.md

     - NickJuty
 ---

-We have a Bioschemas Mothly Call where we alternate between community and technical meetings.
-Community meetings happen every odd month (this month 2025.03.17) and technical ones every even month (next one 2025.04.21).
+Our Monthly Bioschemas call alternates between 'technical' meetings, targeting developers, and 'community' calls for general discussions and tips for using Bioschemas.
+Community meetings occur on odd months (this month 2025.03.17) and technical ones every even month (next one 2025.04.21).
+Please do join us!